-☐ The value or actions that can be selected differ depending on the model you are using.
+- Note - ☐ The value or actions that can be selected differ depending on the model you are using.
+For details about available resolution, see the manual that comes with this printer.

 Gradation Quality

 ☐ Before selecting the bitsperdot option, the printer language option must select PostScript 3 and the resolution option must select 600 dpi.